gitkraken/gk-cli-docs/cli/cli-home.md

 ### What are Cloud Patches and why would you want to use them

-A Cloud Patch is a Git patch that GitKraken securely stores for you so it can be easily shared with others across the GitKraken CLI, GitKraken Client, and GitLens.
+A Cloud Patch is a Git patch that GitKraken securely stores for you so it can be easily shared with others across the GitKraken CLI, GitKraken Desktop, and GitLens.
 The patch is directly transferred from your machine into secure storage.

 Cloud Patches allow the ability to engage early with your team before a pull request.
 They can be created as soon as you have a work in progress.
 This can help with collaborating on changes prior to a pull request and minimize the delay of pull request reviews.